seranahana/Devola/README.md

 - Disables interfaces which is under ARP Spoofing attack
 - Obtains and checks Windows ARP Table for abnormalities

-Contibution to Egolds as I used his code in kaineFormStyle
+Contibution to Egolds as I used his code in kaineFormStyle control

 and to Yoko Taro as the name given to this tool belongs to his character